 Nicole Cote

-Media + Tech // Disaster // Public Knowledge
+Media + Tech // Environment // Visual Culture

-She was previously an Advisor for the MA Program in Digital Humanities at The Graduate Center, where she also taught in the MS Program in Data Analysis and Visualization.
-She was also a Visiting Assistant Professor in the MS Program in Data Analytics and Visualization at the Pratt Institute School of Information.
+Before coming to UW Bothell, she was an Advisor for the MA Program in Digital Humanities at The Graduate Center CUNY, where she also taught in the MS Program in Data Analysis and Visualization.
+She has also been a Visiting Assistant Professor in the MS Program in Data Analytics and Visualization at the Pratt Institute School of Information.

 Nicole holds a PhD from The Graduate Center CUNY, an MS from the NYU Tandon School of Engineering, and an MSc by Research from the University of Edinburgh.